 A traditional Japanese food made from fermented soy with Bacillus subtilis is natto.
 The enzymes during the fermentation process produce mucilage that contains nattokinase.
 Natto is a natural blood thinner.

 Sauerkraut is finely chopped cabbage that has been fermented by lactic acid-producing bacteria.
-By fermenting cabbage, it can become more functional by protecting blood vessels and increasing vitamin C, folate and manganese.
-(16)
+By fermenting cabbage, it can become more functional by protecting blood vessels.

 One of the exceptions to the “soy is bad for you” rule, tempeh is a fermented soybean originally from Indonesia.
 (17) In a clinical study, daily consumption of boiled tempeh for two months among patients with active pulmonary tuberculosis on standard therapy showed a positive effect on weight gain and physical function change.
 (18)